Before you take that step into Debt-ville, do yourself a favour — go through this checklist, then make the right decision.

 Loans come with its share of problems that can only stress you out even more —high interest rates, the reality that you are in fact in debt.
 So, do yourself a favour.
 Before you open up that personal loans application form, go through the following checklist, ask yourself a few essential questions and be very honest about it.
 If the answer is still a “yes” at the end of it, then, you got to do what you got to do.
 Just do it with caution, prudence and a very good repayment plan you will adhere to.

-Item 1: What do you need the money for?
+Question 1: What do you need the money for?

 Like we said, we are all about building and maintaining good financial health.
 The first question to ask yourself is: What do you need the extra money for?
 Is it an emergency?
 Is it an impulse?
 Is it a need or a want?
 Can it wait?
 Are there other avenues of acquiring the money without turning to loans?

-Item 2: Do you need this money right now?
+Questions 2: Do you need this money right now?

 Apart from deciding on whether the money is a necessary expenditure, another important factor to consider is the urgency of spending this money.
 For instance, if it’s a wedding, can you afford to wait another year?
 Can you reduce the cost of your wedding to something more realistic and financially sensible?
 If the money is for pursuing further education, would it be better to save up first while gaining work experience and some savings?

-Item 3: Can family or friends help?
+Question 3: Can family or friends help?

 Sure, money can sow discord between family and friends.
 But if you’re in serious need, these should be the first people you approach before you turn to the banks.
 Can they help you out?
 It might help if you take the initiative to draft a repayment plan — perhaps with interest.

-Item 4: Do you qualify for a personal loan?
+Question 4: Do you qualify for a personal loan?

 Before you think about getting a personal loan, check your eligibility.
 A few basic requirements: